-- Jason Donenfeld, also known as zx2c4. - Background in exploitation, kernel vulnerabilities, crypto vulnerabilities, though quite a bit of development experience too. - Motivated to make a VPN that avoids the problems in both crypto and implementation that I've found in numerous other projects.
+- Jason Donenfeld, also known as zx2c4. - Background in exploitation, kernel vulnerabilities, crypto vulnerabilities, and been doing kernel-related development for a long time. - Motivated to make a VPN that avoids the problems in both crypto and implementation that I've found in numerous other projects.